-If you're experiencing pain on the outside of one or both knees or just feel "locked up" in and around your knees, your iliotibial band, or IT band, might be to blame.
+If you're experiencing pain on the outside of one or both knees or just feel "locked up" in and around your knees, your iliotibial band (or IT band) might be to blame.
 The IT band begins at the pelvis and runs on the outside part of the thigh all the way down to the shinbone.
 The muscles in your butt and hips attach to it, so even if you're feeling pain in your knee, it might be a symptom of weakness or tightness in the hips.
 (It could be a very common thing called IT band syndrome—read more here.)

-The best strategy for staying pain- and injury-free is a combination of strengthening the hips, stretching the IT bands, and foam rolling all the major muscles in your legs.
-It sounds like a lot of work, but by doing these six simple moves just twice a week, you'll notice a significant difference; these IT band stretches, exercises, and foam rolling cues to loosen up your IT band and get back to moving pain-free in no time.
+The best strategy for staying pain- and injury-free?
+A combination of strengthening your hips, stretching your IT bands, and foam rolling all the major muscles in your legs.
+It sounds like a lot of work, but do these six simple moves and you'll notice a significant difference; these IT band stretches, exercises, and foam rolling cues to loosen up your IT band and get back to moving pain-free in no time.
 (Related: 10 Ways to Use a Foam Roller)

 You'll need: An exercise band, a foam roller, and a mat (optional).

-Keeping the band just above knees, stand with feet hip-width apart.
-Bend knees and shift hips as far back as possible.
-Bring arms back behind hips and lift chest.
-(Someone standing in front of you should be able to read the writing on your shirt—real or imaginary.)
+A. Keeping the band just above knees, stand with feet hip-width apart.
+Bend knees and shift hips as far back as possible, keeping chest lifted.

 Foam Rolling: Quads